 As a manager, you might find employee training a bit challenging.
 With so much on your plate already, it can be difficult to devote enough time to the onboarding process.
 Instead of going over the basics every time, you can simply send a detailed document that provides new hires with the know-how for each task they’re assigned.

 Another handy use case for business documentation is setting expectations.
-Use documents like employee agreements to describe responsibilities, rules and regulations.
+Use documents like these service level agreement examples to describe responsibilities, rules and regulations.
 This educates employees on standard practices, paving the way for more accessible corporate governance.

 Improves cross-functional collaboration